On two families of Enriques categories over K3 surfaces: Stability on K3 surfaces, moduli spaces, and wall-crossing

 \subsection{Moduli spaces of Gieseker semistable sheaves}

-In the notes, we will involve some moduli space $M_H(mv_0)$, where $H$ is a primitive ample divisor, $v_0$ is primitive in $N(S)$, and $m=1,2$.
+In this article, we will involve some moduli space $M_H(mv_0)$, where $H$ is a primitive ample divisor, $v_0$ is primitive in $N(S)$, and $m=1,2$.
 Such a moduli space is fairly understood when $H$ is general enough, based on contributions of Huybrechts, Mukai, O'Grady, Yoshioka among many others.